 There are some things that are so simple and easy.
 They cost nothing, save you money and save energy and water:

-Reduce energy use, check your insulation, consider your energy sources
+Reduce energy use, check your insulation, and consider your energy sources

 Intentionally, we are not recommending any commercial providers here.
-Instead, for each of the areas mentioned, we advise you to look at the website of the Energy Saving Trust where you will find excellent, up to date, impartial information.
-This will help you in asking the questions you need answered when you contact a commercial supplier.
+Instead, for each of the areas mentioned, we advise you to look at the website of the Energy Saving Trust where you will find excellent, up-to-date, impartial information.
+This will help you in asking the questions you need to be answered when you contact a commercial supplier.

 Seek electricity and gas suppliers that use renewable sources.
 Ask your existing energy supplier where they source their energy – some may offer you a mix of more renewable sources.
 There are also suppliers who only use renewables (wind or solar power, mainly).